preaction/Statocles/site/blog/2015/09/22/release-v0-055/index.markdown

 ## New Features

+* There is a new [Basic app](/pod/Statocles/App/Basic).
+This application supports Markdown files and collateral images and files.
+It is the basic functionality of all Statocles apps.

 * The default themes now support Disqus.
 [Disqus](http://disqus.com) allows adding comments even to otherwise static websites.
 Until the [Dynamocles project](http://github.com/preaction/Dynamocles) allows